koestler/go-iotdevice/README.md

   * Victron Energy [SmartShunt](https://www.victronenergy.com/battery-monitors/smart-battery-shunt)
   * Victron Energy [Phoenix Inverter](https://www.victronenergy.com/inverters)
 * via HTTP:
-  * [Shelly 3EM](https://www.shelly.cloud/en-ch/products/product-overview/shelly-3-em) 3 phase energy power monitor
+  * [Shelly 3EM](https://www.shelly.cloud/en-ch/products/product-overview/shelly-3-em) 3-phase energy power monitor
-  * [Teracom TCW241](https://www.teracomsystems.com/ethernet/ethernet-io-module-tcw241/) industrial relay / sensor board
+  * [Teracom TCW241](https://www.teracomsystems.com/ethernet/ethernet-io-module-tcw241/) industrial relay/sensor board
 * via MQTT:
   * Another go-iotdevice instance connected to the same MQTT broker.
-This allows to connect devices to different linux machines at different location but still having one single frontend showing all devices.
+This allows to connect devices to different Linux machines at different locations but still having one single frontend showing all devices.
 * via Modbus
   * [Waveshare Industrial Modbus RTU 8-ch Relay Module](https://www.waveshare.com/modbus-rtu-relay.htm), a cheap relay board with programmable address (up to 255 on one bus)

 ## Deployment
-There are [GitHub actions](https://github.com/koestler/go-iotdevice/actions/workflows/docker-image.yml) to automatically cross-compile amd64, arm64 and arm/v7
+There are [GitHub actions](https://github.com/koestler/go-iotdevice/actions/workflows/docker-image.yml) to automatically cross-compile amd64, arm64, and arm/v7
 publicly available [docker images](https://github.com/koestler/go-iotdevice/pkgs/container/go-iotdevice).
-The docker-container is built on top of alpine, the binary is `/go-iotdevice` and the config is expected to be at `/config.yaml`.
-The container runs as non-root user `app`.
+The docker-container is built on top of Alpine, the binary is `/go-iotdevice` and the config is expected to be at `/config.yaml`.
+The container runs as the non-root user `app`.

-See [Local develpment](#Local-development) on how to compile a single binary.
+See [Local development](#Local-development) on how to compile a single binary.

-The GitHub tags use semantic versioning and whenever a tag like v2.3.4 is build, it is pushed to docker tags v2, v2.3 and v2.3.4.
+The GitHub tags use semantic versioning and whenever a tag like v2.3.4 is built, it is pushed to docker tags v2, v2.3, and v2.3.4.

-For auto-restart on system reboots, configuration and networking I use `docker compose`.
+For auto-restart on system reboots, configuration, and networking I use `docker compose`.
 Here is an example file:
 ```yaml
 # documentation/docker-compose.yml